Banner Health

 • Certain medical conditions like sickle cell disease, vasculitis and other bleeding disorders

-Luckily, for most of these other risk factors there are preventative measures that can be taken to reduce the risk of having a stroke.
+Luckily, for most of these other risk factors there are preventive measures that can be taken to reduce the risk of having a stroke.
 If you have any of these risk factors, talk to your doctor to figure out what lifestyle changes you can make.

 What Are the Signs and Symptoms of a Stroke?